keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

    * This also includes making sure that the Company information is accurate in our system also.
 * Documentation Site Upkeep
    * The documentation site at missions.center is maintained by this role.
 This includes creating new pages and updating old pages.
+* Prayer Card Support
+   * Work with students to accumulate prayer cards for our office.
+We want digital versions and physical copies.
+   * Check form entries to see who has submitted prayer card updates.

 ### Daily Tasks
 * Check to make sure HubSpot is running smoothly.